KnowledgeBaseCompleter/eval-ConvKB/README.md

 Our eval.py and model.py would fix the bug.

-In model.py, we remove the constraint on the batch size:
+In model.py, we removed the constraint on the batch size:

 ```python
 #from